 Biblical prohibitions against sexual immorality are often coupled with warnings against “impurity” (Romans 1:24; Galatians 5:19; Ephesians 4:19).
 This word in the Greek is akatharsia, which means “defiled, foul, ceremonially unfit.”
 It connotes actions that render a person unfit to enter God’s presence.
 Those who persist in unrepentant immorality and impurity cannot come into the presence of God.
 Jesus said, “Blessed are the pure in heart for they shall see God” (Matthew 5:8; cf. Psalm 24:3–4).
 It is impossible to maintain a healthy intimacy with God when our bodies and souls are given over to impurities of any kind.

 Sexuality is God’s design.
 He alone can define the parameters for its use.
 The Bible is clear that sex was created to be enjoyed between one man and one woman who are in a covenant marriage until one of them dies (Matthew 19:6).
 Sexuality is His sacred wedding gift to human beings.
-Any expression of it outside those parameters constitutes abuse of God’s gift.
-Abuse is the use of people or things in ways they were not designed to be used.
-The Bible calls this sin.
-Adultery, premarital sex, pornography, and homosexual relations are all outside God’s design, which makes them sin.
+Any expression of it outside those parameters constitutes an abuse of God’s gift.
+Adultery, premarital sex, pornography, and homosexual relations are all contrary to God’s design.
+That makes those things sinful.